Wiechciu/csv-to-gettext-converter/README.md

 - Compared to CSV, gettext works better with version control systems like Git, as each locale has its own messages file.
 - Multiline strings are more convenient to edit in gettext files compared to CSV files.

+**If your project still runs on CSV translation, now is the best time to easily convert it to gettext!**

 ---

 ## ✨ Features